nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Marking tutorial attendance for a student as absent : `absent`

-Marking tutorial attendance for an existing student as absent in the class manager.
+Marking tutorial attendance for an existing student as absent in Class Manager.

 Format: `absent s/STUDENT_NUMBER tut/TUTORIAL_INDEX`